Darshan-netha/Ecommerce-Sales-Analysis/README.md

 - Customer_ID – Unique identifier for each customer
 - Region – Sales region
 - Total_Sales – Total sales amount for each transaction

+---

+##Technologies / Tools Used
+- List tools and libraries.
+- Python
+- pandas
+- matplotlib
+- Jupyter Notebook

+---

+##Key Insights
+- The analysis shows the overall sales performance by calculating total revenue from all transactions.
+- The bar chart highlights that certain products contribute significantly more to total sales compared to others.
+- Product-wise analysis helps identify top-performing products, which are key revenue drivers.
+- The pie chart reveals that sales are not evenly distributed across regions, with some regions contributing a larger share of total sales.
+- Visualizing sales data makes it easier to identify patterns and trends that are not immediately obvious from raw numbers.
+- Combining numerical analysis with visualizations provides a clearer understanding of business performance and customer demand.

+---

+##Conclusion
+This project successfully demonstrates a complete data analysis and visualization workflow using Python.
+By loading, cleaning, analyzing, and visualizing e-commerce sales data, meaningful insights were extracted from raw data.
+The use of bar and pie charts helped present complex sales information in a clear and understandable manner.
+This project strengthened practical skills in data handling, analysis, and visualization using pandas and matplotlib.
+Overall, the project provides a strong foundation in data analysis and prepares for more advanced data science and visualization tasks in the future.